Nimesh-Tharaka/Fruit-Stocks-AI-Dashboard/README.md

-# 🔥 Fruit Stocks AI Dashboard 🍎🍊🍌
+# 🔥 Fruit Stocks AI  🍎🍊🍌

 A full-stack demo that tracks **Apple**, **Orange**, and **Banana** stocks over time and generates **AI summaries** for any selected date range.